xxx0624/5300-Jackal/README.md

-# 5300-Instructor
+# 5300-Jackal
-DB Relation Manager project for CPSC5300/4300 at Seattle U, Spring 2020; Instructor Solution
+DB Relation Manager project for CPSC5300/4300 at Seattle U, Spring 2020;

+# Milestone 3 Authors
+Jietao Zhan and Thomas Ficca

+Functions for CREATE TABLE, DROP TABLE, SHOW TABLE and SHOW COLUMNS have been added, we need to resolve some compiler issues before we can complete testing.

 ## Tags
 - <code>Milestone1</code> is playing around with the AST returned by the HyLine parser and general setup of the command loop.